 Lyla Miklos is an award winning activist, administrator, broadcast journalist, creative, lay chaplain, publicist and special events organizer.
-Born in Frobisher Bay, Baffin Island, North West Territories (now Iqaluit, Baffin Island, Nunavut) in 1974, Lyla has called Hamilton, Ontario her home since 1982.
+Born in Frobisher Bay, Baffin Island, North West Territories (now Iqaluit, Baffin Island, Nunavut), Lyla now lives in Hamilton, Ontario.

 Lyla is a graduate of Mohawk College's Media Studies program and a Mohawk College Alumni of Distinction.
 She has been working in the media and communications industry for over two decades.
 She is the Host and Producer of Centre Stage on 101.5 FM The Hawk and is the Owner of Lyla-The Publicist.
 Her wealth of broadcasting experience includes past roles with The Aboriginal Peoples Television Network, Bravo, Cable 14, CHML, Drive-In Classics, Showcase ACTION, Showcase DIVA, SPACE, Vision TV, and Y95.